PoCInnovation/Workshops/software/24.Git_GitHub/GitHub/README.md

-# Part 2: GitHub :rocket:
+# Part 2: GitHub 🚀

 ## Step 0 - Project initialization
 Create a repository and commit the files & folders contained in the `calculator` folder.